banneddb/banneddb/README.md

 # Hi, I’m Behruz 👋

-🎓 Computer Science student at Temple University
+🎓 Honors Computer Science student at Temple University
 💻 Aspiring Software Engineer | Backend & Systems-focused
 ☁️ Interested in Cloud, Distributed Systems, and AI

 ---

 ## 🚀 About Me
 I’m a CS student who enjoys end-to-end systems that can be scaled and shipped.
 I'm a student who likes learning and utilizing new technologies to my advantage to make my projects even better!
 During my free time, I like building projects that have a real impact on people's lives.
-Making people's lives even 1% easier is my goal in life.

 Currently focused on:
 - Full-stack development (React, APIs, databases, system design)